Testy911cody/house-games/DEPLOY_NOW.md

 3. **Authenticate with GitHub:**
    - When you run `git push`, GitHub will ask you to sign in
-   - A browser window will open automatically
+   - A browser window will open automatically (or check for a popup)
-   - Sign in to GitHub and authorize
+   - Sign in to GitHub with the **correct account** (the one that owns the repository)
+   - Authorize Git to access your repositories
+   - After signing in, the push will complete automatically
    - **OR** use a Personal Access Token (see Method 2 below)

 **Method 2: Using Personal Access Token (More Secure)**